Clastify logo

 Photosynthesis is a biological process in which plants use light energy to convert carbon dioxide and water into glucose and oxygen.
 Learn this equation:

 Glucose stores chemical energy in covalent bonds.
-Organisms can use it directly, convert it into biomass, or ferment it to make alcohol fuels such as ethanol.
+Organisms can use it directly, build it into biomass, or ferment it to make alcohol fuels such as ethanol.

 Image